Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Get-MsolDevice.md

 PS C:\>Get-MsolDevice -all -IncludeSystemManagedDevives
 ```

-This command gets all devices and includes auto-pilot devices and other devices that are used with Intune (e.g. EAS)
+This command gets all devices and includes devices such as auto-pilot that are system managed.

 ## PARAMETERS